 Banks are the only “legit” loan providers

-Banks do offer a lot of “legit” products, including business loans, but it’s no secret that traditional banking processes are often tedious and slow unless you’re a big client.
+Banks do offer a lot of legitimate products, including business loans.
+But it’s no secret that traditional banking processes are often tedious and slow unless you’re a big client.
 Most people put up with it because they want to borrow from a trustworthy company, but the good news is that traditional banks are not the only trustworthy lenders out there!

 First Circle, for example, is an official partner of the SEC and DTI in providing loans to help SMEs grow.
 You could even borrow straight from the government through projects like the DTI P3 CARES program.
 Even if you end up borrowing from a bank in the end, it doesn’t hurt to understand what options are available to you in the first place—information is key when making a decision as big as choosing the right lending partner for your business!